25 Creative Ideas for Master Bedroom Storage

 Build Your Own Storage

 Off-the-shelf storage units turn into a one-of-a-kind storage unit in this comfortable, pretty master bedroom.
-The homeowners took advantage of height -- grouping two tall units together -- as well as closed and open units thanks to doors and boxes.
-A platform bed offers storage, too, for extra blankets and more.
+The homeowners took advantage of height—grouping two tall units together—as well as closed and open units thanks to doors and boxes.
+The platform bed with storage is made of the same bookcase units flipped on their sides.
+Underneath the mattress, a plywood board lifts up to reveal a large, under-the-bed space for storing bulky or seasonal items.

 2 of 26